 Cooking Rosh style turns out to be an interesting culinary adventure for Rosh and Isha, much more exciting than the quiet candlelight dinner they had planned.

-Words fished out unknown desires from the depths of his mind, when Rosh weaved words aloud into a funny poem for Isha.
+Unknown desires emerged from the depths of his mind.
+Rosh weaved them into a funny poem for Isha.

 Their kids jumped in, singing & banging…

 “Master the Diderot Effect”, Rosh said simply, “Diderot’s story had a lesson.
 That poverty has its freedoms; opulence has its obstacles.”